Updated: Jan 21

 While I enjoyed expressing my thoughts on everything from payphones to breakdance movies, I had my doubts anyone would care to read them.
 The stats prove otherwise, and I'm grateful.
 It doesn't feel like I'm wasting my time here.
 (What a glowing endorsement.)
 Of course, I've had help from my incredibly-supportive wife Adrienne and essentially-lifelong friend, contributing writer Luke Worle.
 More than once, Luke and I have collaborated from across the Atlantic!

 I firmly believe in honoring your roots, and the purpose of this blog is to have fun by rekindling memories.
 Here are some of my favorite Retro Injection features.
 It was tough to select just a handful, but (spoiler alert) I did.
-While I put great OCD into everything I write, the following five articles are particularly special to me.
+While I put great OCD into everything I write, the following six articles are particularly special to me.

 My tribute to Kay-Bee Toys delves back to the early '90s when I was thirteen and roamed the mall freely during school days for months on end.
 This piece has been met with great feedback from readers, and they weren't even bribed!